Resources to Help Anxious Kids

 Going places, doing something new, or just having to transition quickly can bring up anxious feelings.
 Be sure to give your child plenty of time to transition.

 Certain activities can take longer as well.
-For instance, I know shopping for clothes is going to take a lot of time and possibly several trips.
+For instance, I know shopping for clothes will take a lot of time and possibly several trips.
 Knowing this, I plan for it.

 Stacking one activity on top of another may be too much.
 My child needs time for herself, by herself, to feel her best.